ivanvmoreno/dataset-translator/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Tests](img/tests-badge.svg)

-A robust CLI tool for translating text columns in datasets using Google Translate, with support for protected words, retries, and checkpoint recovery.
-Works with both the unofficial Google Translate backend (free) and the Google Cloud Translation API.
+A robust CLI tool for translating text columns in datasets using pluggable translation providers, with support for protected words, retries, and checkpoint recovery.
+Ships with multiple providers (including the unofficial Google Translate backend and Google Cloud Translation API) and is designed to be extensible.

 > [!TIP]
 > Check the [prioritized backlog](https://github.com/users/ivanvmoreno/projects/1/views/3?system_template=iterative_development) for ideas to contribute, or to get an idea of what's coming next!